-- provide a safe and healthy work environment for all workers (seasonal, temporary and permanent), in accordance with applicable legal standards.
-In order to prevent accidents and injuries, the workplace shall be appropriately equipped, and personal protective equipment provided free of charge; - 2. establish and maintain emergency prevention, preparedness and response arrangements; - 3. offer all workers easy access to potable drinking water and adequate lighting, temperature, ventilation and sanitation.
-It shall provide welfare facilities (e.g. toilets, changing room) at no cost to the workers; - 4. train all workers on Health & Safety, including initial trainings for new workers and regular refresher trainings; - 5. provide accommodation for workers who are required by the nature of the work to live temporarily or permanently at the workplace.
+- provide a safe and healthy work environment for all workers (seasonal, temporary and permanent), in accordance with applicable legal standards, with particular attention to the most vulnerable workers (pregnant and breastfeeding women, older people, people with disabilities, etc.).
+In order to prevent accidents and injuries, the workplace shall be appropriately equipped, and personal protective equipment provided free of charge; - 2. establish and maintain emergency prevention, preparedness and response arrangements; - 3. offer all workers easy access to potable drinking water; - 4. provide all workers with adequate lighting, temperature, ventilation and sanitation, including welfare facilities (e.g. toilets, changing rooms) at no cost to the workers;

+- 5. train all workers on "Health & Safety", including initial training for new workers and regular refresher training courses for all workers; - 6. provide accommodation for workers who are required by the nature of their work to live temporarily or permanently at the workplace.
 If employee housing structures exist, they shall consist of facilities for food preparation and storage, bathrooms and showers, adequate heating and ventilation equipment, appropriate furniture and clean and safe dormitories.

-Workers shall be granted reasonable personal space and be free to leave the dormitory facilities freely at any hour.
+Workers shall be granted reasonable personal space and be free to leave the dormitory facilities at any hour.